IslamRustamov/react-native-rich-text-input/README.md

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+Note from author: if you have requests regarding new props, bugs and stuff - please open up an issue and I will take a look at it

 ## License